aspose-slides/Aspose.Slides-Documentation/androidjava/developer-guide/presentation-content/powerpoint-charts/chart-calculations/_index.md

 ```

 ## **Hide Information from Chart**
 This topic helps you to understand how to hide information from chart.
-Using title: Aspose.Slides for Android via Java you can hide **Title, Vertical Axis, Horizontal Axis** and **Grid Lines** from chart.
+Using Aspose.Slides for Android via Java you can hide **Title, Vertical Axis, Horizontal Axis** and **Grid Lines** from chart.
 Below code example shows how to use these properties.

 ```java
 Presentation pres = new Presentation();